asgardphp/docs/quickstart.md

 <a name="bundle"></a>
 ##Building a bundle
 Good job!
 But installing an existing module was a bit too easy and we won't always have an existing module for everything.
-So we are now going to build our own bundle from scrach.
+So we are now going to build our own bundle from scratch.
 This bundle will contains the code for our products catalog.
 Products will belongs to categories and have their own preview image as well as some information such as the price and name.

-However, to make things faster, Asgard provides a tool that will generate most of the code for us, based on our instructions.
-Our instructions come in the form of a YAML file.
+To make things faster, Asgard provides a tool that will generate most of the code for us, based on our instructions which come in the form of a YAML file.
 For example, for our new products catalog, we will use:

 	Catalog:
 		Entities: